 We have developed and implemented standard operating procedures that govern the processes of identifying, collecting, recording and transmitting information to the competent authorities with regard to:

-- suspected adverse reactions when using medicines provided by AMAXA
+- suspected adverse reactions when using products provided by Amaxa

 Our senior pharmacovigilance officials regularly attend pharmacovigilance related training courses to keep ahead of new developments.

-In the case of suspected adverse reactions or suspected lack of efficacy of medicine delivered by our company, please complete the form on the right.
+In the case of suspected adverse reactions or suspected lack of efficacy of products delivered by our company, please complete the form on the right.

 Key terms and concepts